Atlas975/Notes/Networking/Transmission_mediums.md

 ## Network sampling
 - When data is [[Transmission_mediums#Analogue transmission|transmitted in analogue]], sampling is required to reconstruct the signal in digital format.
 This is done through sampling
-- For data to be reliably be transformed to digital, a minimum of two samples need to be taken each cycle.
+- For data to be reliably be transformed to digital, a minimum of two samples need to be taken each cycle / each hertz.

 > ![[Pasted image 20211030000108.png|400|400]]